Career posting feed

 LEGAL ASSISTANT

-Type of Employment: Term Contract
+Type of Employment: 1-year Term Contract with potential for permanency

 Location: Halifax South Office, 400-5475 Spring Garden Road, Halifax